-- Specific accommodations for students with documented physical or learning disabilities.
+We offer the following services for Central students with documented physical or learning disabilities:

 - Coordination of classroom accommodations: